nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns.md

 ## Full Acknowledgement ##

-This uses both acknowledgement flags in the handling specification extension set to "true".
-This is the most rigorous response framework.
+This requires both acknowledgement flags in the handling specification extension to be set to "true".
+This is the most rigorous response framework supported by ITK3.

 There are 3 possible flows:

 **Flow where issue is detected at infrastructure (technical) level**